balderdashy/sails-docs/reference/blueprint-api/Destroy.md

 }
 ```

-If the destroyed record had any links to other records, there will be some additional notifications:
+**If the destroyed record had any links to other records, there might be some additional notifications:**

-For example, if Pony #4 had a `friends` attribute that included ponies #13 and #47, then any clients subscribed to ponies #13 and #47 would receive a `removedFrom` notification upon pony #4's destruction.
-(See the [remove-from blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/remove-from) for more info about this notification.)
+Assuming the record being destroyed in our example had an association with a `via`, then either `updated` or `removedFrom` notifications would also be sent to any clients who are [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to those child records on the other side of the relationship.
+See [**Blueprints > remove from**](http://sailsjs.com/documentation/reference/blueprint-api/remove-from) and [**Blueprints > update**](http://sailsjs.com/documentation/reference/blueprint-api/update) for more info about the structure of those notifications.

-Alternatively, if Pony #4 was in Pony #13's list of `friends`, then  clients subscribed to Pony #13 would receive an `updated` notification, as destroying Pony #4 would remove it from Pony #13's `friends`.
-(See the [update blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/update) for more info about this notification.)
+> If the association pointed at by the `via` is plural (e.g. `cashiers`), then the `removedFrom` notification will be sent.
+Otherwise, if the `via` points at a singular association (e.g. `cashier`) then the `updated` notification will be sent.

 <docmeta name="displayName" value="destroy">